dlesbre/bibtex-autocomplete/README.md

 Once responses from all websites have been found, the script will add fields from website with the following priority :

-crossref > arxiv > semantic scholar > dblp > researchr > unpaywall.
+Crossref > arXiv > Semantic scholar > DBLP > Researchr > Unpaywall.

-So if both crossref's and dblp's response contain a publisher, the one from crossref will be used.
+So if both Crossref's and DBLP's response contain a publisher, the one from Crossref will be used.
 This order can be changed using the `-q --only-query` option (see [query filtering](#query-filtering)).

 The script will not overwrite any user given non-empty fields, unless the